Retreats

 The challenges we face in our daily lives allow us to better appreciate the camaraderie, tranquility, and the break from our usual environment.
 Feeling good, in a bubble, for a few days always helps in moving forward.

-When it comes to a retreat to alleviate depressive states, several options can be considered: religious or spiritual retreats, yoga, Qi Gong, meditation, holotropic breathing, psychedelic experiences, or support groups.
+When it comes to a retreat to alleviate depressive states, you can considerate several options : religious or spiritual retreats, yoga, Qi Gong, meditation, holotropic breathing, psychedelic experiences, or support groups.

 Is there such a thing as retreats for depression?

 There are not, strictly speaking, therapeutic retreats for depression or anxiety.
-However, psychedelic retreats are highly recommended by people suffering from depression for having a meaningful experience.
+A psychedelic is not a depression rehab.
+However, this kind of trip is highly recommended by people suffering from depression for having a meaningful experience.
 Like any retreat focused on mental well-being, participants hope to find the catalyst for personal growth.

-The effects of psilocybin, combined with the setting of a retreat, are indeed very favorable conditions from which one can begin or continue therapy for depression or anxiety.
+The effects of psilocybin mushrooms, combined with the setting of a retreat, are indeed very favorable conditions from which one can begin or continue therapy for depression or anxiety.

 How does a psychedelic retreat work?